CAIR-NY, ECBAWM File Civil Rights Class Action Lawsuit to Block NYPD from Removing Arrestees’ Hijabs for Booking Photos

 A third plaintiff is the organization Turning Points for Women and Families (TPNY), a non-profit that works on behalf of Muslim women who have survived domestic violence.
 TPNY has expressed concern about how the NYPD policy, and the threat of retaliatory arrest, could deter survivors from contacting police when help is most needed.

-For more information, read coverage from the New York Times, Washington Post, Reuters, New York Daily News, Guardian, Haaretz, and Huffington Post.
-Additional coverage can be found here, here, here, here, and here.
+For more information, read coverage from the New York Times, Washington Post, Reuters, New York Daily News, the Guardian, Haaretz, Huffington Post, Law.com, Spectrum NY1, Courthouse News, Ebony, and am NY.